Adopting a bird or small mammal might seem like a small task, but the truth is they can require a lot of work.

 This is also the ideal time to get them used to traveling in a carrier, which you can line with soft blankets, perches, and their favorite toys.

-Take your pet to the vet to the vet as soon as possible for a wellness checkup, vaccinations, and (in the case of small mammals) spaying/neutering.
-The latter can prevent health issues such as mammary tumors, and even keep them from marking their territory.
+It's crucial to take your new pet to the vet as soon as possible for a wellness checkup, vaccinations, and, in the case of small mammals, spaying or neutering.
+This procedure can help prevent health issues like mammary tumors and territorial marking.

-This is the perfect opportunity to ask your veterinarian about any health issues your pet may face in the future because of their breed or other underlying cause.
-For example, rats are prone to respiratory illnesses and mammary tumors, and your vet can give you tips on how to prevent and manage these.
+During the vet visit, take the opportunity to discuss any breed-specific or underlying health concerns your pet may face in the future.
+For instance, rats are prone to respiratory illnesses and mammary tumors.
+Your vet can provide valuable tips on prevention and management.

-You can also ask your vet for recommendations on food, treats, bedding, and more.
+Don't hesitate to ask your vet for recommendations on food, treats, bedding, and other essentials for your pet's well-being.

-Finding a veterinarian who specializes in birds and other exotic animals is essential when it comes to getting them the best care.
-Make sure to research nearby vet offices and ask your family, friends, shelter, or rescue for recommendations on what would be the best fit for your exotic or avian pet.
+Finding a veterinarian who specializes in birds and exotic animals is vital to ensure the best care for your pet.
+Take the time to research nearby vet offices and seek recommendations from family, friends, shelters, or rescues to find the perfect fit for your avian or exotic companion.

 You should also look for an emergency clinic with 24/7 availability in case your pet falls seriously ill and your main clinic is closed.